KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## Data Mappings

-Edgescan assets do not map directly to Kennna assets due to Edgescan assets being more flexible in their definition.
+Edgescan assets do not map directly to Kennna assets because Edgescan assets are more flexible in their definition.
 Edgescan location specifiers and hosts are more like Kenna assets.
 Location specifiers define the location and hosts hold extra information.
 Not all location specifiers have a host, and not all vulnerabilities have a directly related location specifier.
-The connector makes use of the data from all 3 of these sources to create the correct corresponding Kenna assets.
+To create the correct corresponding Kenna assets, the connector makes use of the data from all theree of the following sources:

 | Kenna Asset       | from Edgescan Host               | Conditions             |
 | ----------------- | -------------------------------- | ---------------------- |